veeto

 • Extends the property tax exclusion filing deadline to three years for properties damaged by specific 2025 wildfires.

-• Maintains property tax benefits when transferring homes between parents, children, grandparents and grandchildren.
+• Maintains property tax benefits when real estate transfers occur between eligible family members.

-• Allows counties to charge processing fees up to $175 for late exclusion claims.
+• Allows processing fees up to $175 for late exclusion claims if authorized by county supervisors.

 Summary